 There are two car parks at Chard Reservoir.

-Dogs are welcome on the reserve but there is a strict ‘dogs on short leads’ zone in the woodland and dogs are not allowed in the woodland near the bird hide.
+We are dog friendly and they are welcome on the reserve but there is a strict ‘dogs on short leads’ zone in the woodland and dogs are not allowed in the woodland near the bird hide.

 We ask all dog owners to pick up this dog’s mess throughout the reserve to keep it safe and clean for the many children and families that visit.
 There are ample dog bins throughout the reserve.
 Please keep your dogs under control throughout the site and stick to the paths to prevent trampling of wildflowers and disturbance to wildlife.